ECHO: Ego-Centric modeling of Human-Object interactions: Method

-\paragraph{Human.} To represent the human body, SMPL-X~\cite{SMPL-X:2019} is the natural choice.
-SMPL-X is a parametric body model that can be seen as a function $SMPL(\hglobal, \hposefull, \hshape, \hface)$ of root pose and orientation $\hglobal \in SE(3)$, pose $\hposefull$, shape $\hshape$, and facial parameters $\hface$.
+To represent the human body, SMPL-X~\cite{SMPL-X:2019} is a natural choice.
+SMPL-X is a parametric body model that can be seen as a function $SMPL(\hglobal, \allowbreak \hposefull, \hshape, \hface)$ of root position and orientation $\hglobal \in SE(3)$, pose $\hposefull$, shape $\hshape$, and facial parameters $\hface$.
 The function $SMPL$ maps parameters to posed vertices $\htemplatev \in \real^{10475 \times 3}$ of the predefined template mesh.
 The pose vector $\hposefull$ is a concatenation of parameters for body, hands, eyes, and jaw poses in axis-angle format.
-As our method focuses on the realistic full-body interactions, we model only the body pose $\hpose \in \real^{21 * 6}$ of the pose vector and assume known shape parameters $\hshape$, and for the rest of the manuscript, we simplify the notation to $SMPL(\hglobal, \hpose)$.
-Hence, we define a sequence of human motion with $\sequence$ frames as:
+As our method focuses on realistic full-body interactions, we model only the body pose $\hpose \in \real^{21 \times 6}$ part of the pose vector and assume known shape parameters $\hshape$; for the rest of the manuscript, we simplify the notation to $SMPL(\hglobal, \hpose)$.
+We follow standard practice and infer $\hglobal$ via aligning the head joint of the SMPL-X model with the head position from three-point tracking.

-\paragraph{Contacts.} While contact prediction may seem redundant at first — since it can be derived from the spatial relationship between the human and the object — our ablation study demonstrates its value.
-We found it provides a useful, explicit training signal and enables self-supervised inference guidance.
-Furthermore, it can be used to control the sampling process, such as by providing sparse contact observations as an additional conditioning.